prlz77/LSTM-on-CNN/README.md

 # LSTM-on-CNN
-A simple code to train a LSTM
+A simple code to train a LSTM with CNN-extracted features.